kclapper/TakeCounter/README.md

 ## Development

-The UI for the application is kept in the `web` folder and the code for the desktop is kept in the `electron` folder.

-To start developing:

-    cd web
+First, install the project dependencies:

     npm install

-    cd ../electron
-    npm install
+Then you can run the Electron app:

     npm start

+or the web app:

+    npm run web

+You can also run the tests:

+    npm test

+and lint the code:

+    npm run lint

+Both `npm test` and `npm run lint` must pass in order to merge a PR.

+### Organization

+The UI and most of the application logic is kept in the `components` folder.
+The Electron and web app logic are separated into the `electron` and `web` folders.
+All shared code should go in `components` and platform specific code should go in the respective folders.